How to create a clean and crisp minimalist kitchen

 Another incredibly important part of any successful, minimalist design, is the lighting.
 Too warm and you'll take away from your intended look, too cold and the space will appear unwelcoming and stark.

-By using spotlights and dimmers you can make it easier to get your lighting perfect, altering the level and directionality of the lights to suit your desired look.
+By using spotlights and dimmers you can make it easier to get your kitchen lighting perfect, altering the level and directionality of the lights to suit your desired look.
 Placing lighting under your kitchen cupboards and display cabinets can also look great, adding a sculptural element to the space.